dwarjie/fake-store/README.md

 # Shopii a Fake-Store

-> A simple responsive e-commerce as a personal project for The OdinProject.
+A simple responsive e-commerce as a personal project for The OdinProject.
+You may try it live [here](https://dwarjie.github.io/fake-store/)

 ### Screenshots